cam8001/akamai/README.md

 You will need admin access to the Luna control panel to create credentials.

 Akamai requires that credentials are not stored in plain text in Drupal's database.
+By default, this module utilises the
-This module will transparently encrypt and decrypt credential values that are saved via the config form.
+\Drupal\akamai\Plugin\Akamai\Credentials\Encrypted plugin to transparently encrypt and decrypt credential values that are saved via the config form.

-If you wish to store credentials in settings.php instead:
+If you wish to store credentials in settings.php instead, here is an example of how to specify your creds:

 ```
-$settings['akamai.settings']['credentials_storage'] = 'settings';
+$settings['akamai.settings']['credentials_plugin'] = 'plain_text';
 $settings['akamai.settings']['rest_api_url'] = 'your unique url
 $settings['akamai.settings']['client_token'] = 'your unique client token';
 $settings['akamai.settings']['client_secret'] = 'your unique secret';
 $settings['akamai.settings']['access_token'] = 'your unique access token';
 ```